Dog Teeth Cleaning

 • Reduced appetite or refusal to eat

-How Can You Keep Your Dog’s Mouth Clean?
+How Can You Keep Your Dog’s Mouth Clean Between Dog Teeth Cleaning Appointments?

 Just like humans, brushing is extremely important to keep your dog’s mouth clean.
 There are many dog-specific toothbrushes and toothpastes available in the market to clean your dog’s teeth.
 Specially formulated dog treats and toys are also available to reduce the bacteria buildup in your pet’s mouth.